Pasadena Property Division Lawyers

-Our Family Law Firm Protects Your Property Interests in a Divorce
+Our Pasadena Family Law Firm Protects Your Property Interests in a Divorce

-Throughout a marriage, spouses accumulate shared property and debts that must be divided between them in a divorce.
+In marriage, spouses accumulate shared property and debts that must be divided between them in a divorce.
 This property is either community property or, if out-of-state, may be quasi-community property.
-Secondly, spouses often have separate property accumulated before marriage or during marriage by gift or inheritance.
+Secondly, spouses often have separate property accumulated before marriage or during the marriage by gift or inheritance.

-At Gille Kaye Law Group, PC, our divorce lawyers have proven expertise in complex property division.
-We meticulously retrieve and catalogue documents, conduct discovery, issue necessary subpoenas, and confer with forensic accountants, witnesses and appraisers, all to resolve your disputed property claims.
+At Gille Kaye Law Group, PC, our property division lawyers have proven expertise in complex property division.
+We meticulously retrieve and catalog documents, conduct discovery, issue necessary subpoenas, and confer with forensic accountants, witnesses and appraisers, all to resolve your disputed property claims.

 Basic property and debts to be divided may include: